Q. What is Wi-Fi 6?

 Q. What are the licensing options for the Cisco Catalyst 9100 Access Points?

 A. Cisco DNA term-based licenses (AIR-Cisco DNA licenses) are mandatory with the purchase of Cisco Catalyst 9100 Access Points (except when connection to the AireOS controllers with sufficient number of perpetual AP/C1 licenses).
-Note: DNA licenses are required for connecting any access point to the Catalyst 9800 Series Controllers, DNA Center (On-prem or DNA Spaces).

 These access points support three types of Cisco DNA Licenses: Cisco DNA Essentials, Cisco DNA Advantage, and Cisco DNA Premier.
 Cisco DNA subscription licenses have to be purchased for a 3-, 5-, or 7-year subscription term.
 Upon expiration of the Cisco DNA license, the Cisco DNA features will expire, whereas Network Essentials and Network Advantage features will remain.

 Q. Can Cisco Catalyst 9100 Access Points connect to AireOS and Cisco Catalyst 9800 Series controllers?
 If so, what are the licensing options?

 A. Cisco Catalyst 9100 Access Points can connect to both AireOS 3504, 5520, and 8540 controllers and Cisco Catalyst 9800 Series controllers.
 These access points require a mandatory Cisco DNA license to connect to either AireOS controllers or Cisco Catalyst 9800 Controllers.

 Q. Are Cisco Catalyst 9100 Access Points’ licenses portable?